prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

     ```
 * Step 7: Create a PR on Github.
 (Don't just hit the create a pull request button, you must write a PR message to clarify why and what are you contributing)

-##Note:
+##Note:🔨

 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folder in this repository.

 > - Give a meaningful name to whatever file or folder you are adding, for e.g., if you have written a Python code on hello world, then hello_world.py is one example of valid name.

-## What should I keep in mind while contributing?
+## What should I keep in mind while contributing?💡
 - When you are contributing, make sure that the work is entirely your own and not from some other source.
 - All the scripts must follow [PEP 8 Style Guidelines](https://www.python.org/dev/peps/pep-0008/).

-## Resources
+## Resources📖
 1. Markdown : Markdown is a lightweight markup language like HTML, with plain text formatting syntax.
   * [Markdown Cheat-Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 2. Git : Git is a distributed version-control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
   * [Videos to get started](https://www.youtube.com/watch?v=xAAmje1H9YM&list=PLeo1K3hjS3usJuxZZUBdjAcilgfQHkRzW)
   * [Cheat Sheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)

 ## Need more help?🤔
 You can refer to the following articles on basics of Git and Github and also contact me, in case you are stuck: